noamzaks/code-battles-cli/README.md

 ## Running a simulation

-You can run a simulation by running `code-battles run NYC bots/example.py bots/another_example.py`, where `NYC` is an example of a map.
+You can run a simulation by running `code-battles run '{"map": "NYC"}' bots/example.py bots/another_example.py`, where `NYC` is an example of a map.

 You will probably find the scripting API nicer to work with if you want to run simulations locally.